What is a construction site diary?

 Any concreting activity, the location and quantity of the mixes poured

-Recording concreting activities provide a history that concreting processes have been followed.
+Recording concreting activities provides a history that concreting processes have been followed.

 A brief description of the completed work with the approximate amount done